Pylons/pyramid/docs/designdefense.rst

 authors to build the bread-and-butter CMS-type systems for customers in the way they were accustomed to building them.
 No other system save Zope itself had such features.
 And Zope itself was beginning to show signs of its age.
-W were becoming hampered by consequences of early design mistakes.
-Zope's lack of documentation was also difficult to work around: it was hard to hire smart people to work on Zope applications, because there was no comprehensive documentation set to point them at which explained "it all" in one consumble place.
+We were becoming hampered by consequences of its early design mistakes.
+Zope's lack of documentation was also difficult to work around: it was hard to hire smart people to work on Zope applications, because there was no comprehensive documentation set to point them at which explained "it all" in one consumble place, and it was too large and self-inconsistent to document properly.
 Before :mod:`repoze.bfg` went under development, its authors obviously looked around for other frameworks that fit the bill.
 But no non-Zope framework did.
 So we embarked on building :mod:`repoze.bfg`.